snoryder8019/snoryder8019/README.md

 I am a former restaurant area director.
-I have been a great leeader for my teams and employers.
+I have been a great leader for my teams and employers.
 Covid put me into retirement, and coding was my way out.
 I began in July 2020

 I have begun to understand Linux and Git over tha last few months.